Gussak/ArxLaetansMod/README.md

 If you have any problems, open an issue detailing it.
 If some dependency doesnt work well, check one of my forks, this script should work with them.
 `tools/interim/convertOBJtoFTL.sh`
-If everything is working correcly, running it to update changes from blender, may be as simple as this and may take about 25s, ex.:
+If everything is working correcly, running it to update changes from blender, may be as simple as this and may take less than a minute, ex.:
 `./convertOBJtoFTL.sh --noprompt WineBottle bottle_wine`

 These 2 files need to be placed at the same folder where blender addon is installed or extracted: